 The OCTC adopted the updated Congestion Management Process on June 18, 2019.
 Please see below for the Congestion Management Process for the Mid-Hudson Valley TMA and the attached OCTC Resolution #2019-08.

 As part of the CMP, in early 2020 staff from the three MPOs completed a TMA-Wide Macro-Level Analysis —a screening of the Mid-Hudson region to locate congested and unreliable roadway segments—and a Multi-Modal Accessibility Analysis.

 Congestion Management Process History

 In 2005, the three MPOs of the Mid-Hudson Valley TMA – the Orange County Transportation Council (OCTC), Dutchess County Transportation Council (DCTC), and Ulster County Transportation Council (UCTC) – adopted a single CMP for the TMA.
 The 2005 CMP outlined a number of action items in a four-step process:

 - Manage; and

 - Integrate and Evaluate

 The first two CMP reports for the Mid-Hudson Valley TMA (Step 1 Report and Step 2 Report) define congestion, determine means to measure it, and identify congested roadways in each county.
 In 2011, the TMA completed a Travel Time Survey using the floating car method during various time periods (am peak, off peak, pm peak, and the weekend) and collected GPS-based location and speed data.
 Congestion was measured based on the travel time index (TTI).
-Please see Travel Time Survey Project for more information.
+Please contact staff at OCTC@orangecountygov.com for more information on the Mid-Hudson Valley TMA 2011 Travel Time Survey Project.

 Archived Congestion Management Documents